saurabh-neo/Healthcare/readme.md

  - HTML5
  - CSS3

-There are total 17 tables, Models for it and I have already created Database Migrations for you !!!!!
+There are total 17 tables, *Models* for it and I have already created **Database Migrations** for you !!!!!

-Running it is very simple process you will need composer for it,
+So Running it is very simple process you will need composer for it,
 ## steps to run :
   1] Go to Healthcare project folder and open **.env** file and change database name to your db name where u want to import tables, user name and password as:
  - DB_DATABASE=healthcare